JGKarlin/girlsinsight/README.md

 ## Troubleshooting

 1. **Missing Dependencies**: Run `pip install -r requirements.txt` to ensure all dependencies are installed.
 2. **API Key Issues**: Verify your `.env` file contains valid API keys.
-Ensure your account has access to the OpenAI, Anthropic, or Groq APIs.
+Ensure your account has access to the OpenAI, Anthropic, or Gemini APIs.
 3. **Scraping Errors**: Check that GirlsChannel.net is accessible and functional.
 Update the scraping logic if the website layout changes.

 ---